 - Participant cancellation of e-Learning registration must be made in writing (mail, email, or fax) and received no later than seven (7) days before the course start date.

-- Written cancellation requests should be forwarded to NAFSA: [email protected] or
+- Written cancellation requests should be forwarded to NAFSA, or mailed to:

 C/O Training Services